 We sit down with fellow brewers to discuss issues that are affecting the brewing industry.

-A chance to sit down with fellow brewers and collectively take on issues affecting the brewing industry, facilitated by OvalOptions.
-Two main purposes motivate this dialogue: to generate awareness of common, unique and potential issues within the brewing industry, and to initiate problem solving methods to address these (and possibly other) issues.
-At the absolute least, it will be a big Social among breweries.
+Two main purposes motivate this dialogue: the generate awareness of common, unique and potential issues within the brewing industry and to initiate problem solving methods to address these (and possibly other) issues.
+At the absolute least, it will be a big social among breweries.

 - Business Partner Relations

 - Market Saturation